 Hattie used his small NBC study - Bond, Smith, Baker, Hattie, Jaeger & Strahan (2000) Preliminary Analysis Report: Construct Validity Study of the National Board for Professional Teaching Standards.

-This validation study analyzed 65 teachers, who appear to have volunteered or have been coerced.
-The study also mentions another 80 are telephone interviewed, but these were not included in the analysis and no reason was given as to why.
+This validation study analyzed 65 teachers, who appear to have volunteered.
+The study also mentions another 80 telephone interviews, but these were not included in the analysis and no reason was given as to why.

-Yet, in his 2022 address promoting the Australian certificate equivalent - HALT, Hattie exaggerated that 400-500 teachers had been thoroughly analyzed in this study - see here.
+However, in his 2022 address promoting the Australian equivalent certificate, HALT, Hattie seems to overstate that 400-500 teachers were thoroughly analyzed in this study - here.

-Also, around the same time that Visible Learning was published (2008), Hattie & Ingvarson edited a book promoting the NBC:
+Additionally, in 2008, the same year that Visible Learning was published, Hattie and Ingvarson edited a book advocating for the NBC.

 Ingvarson & Hattie (2008).
 Assessing Teachers for Professional Certification : The First Decade of the National Board for Professional Teaching Standards, Vol 1st Ed, Advances in Program Evaluation, JAI Press Inc, Amsterdam.

-Hattie & Ingvarson also reprinted a revised version of his earlier validation study of 2000, as well as a chapter with Hattie's wife Janet Clinton, Identifying accomplished teachers: A validation study.
+Hattie & Ingvarson also reprinted a revised version of Hattie's earlier validation study of 2000, as well as a chapter with Hattie's wife Janet Clinton, Identifying accomplished teachers: A validation study.

-So these publications make it clear that Hattie was well aware of the Certification in USA & the difference between this and University Degrees.
+So these publications make it clear that Hattie was well aware of the Certification in USA & the difference between this and University Degrees & Initial Teacher Training or Education.

 In addition, he has often made vitriolic statements, based on the low ES of these studies, e.g.,